 I’ve just returned from a whirlwind trip to Milan with Lexus to experience the Lexus Design Event first-hand at Milan Design Week.
 Also known as Salone Del Mobile, Milan Design Week is the world’s largest design exhibition and the perfect time and place for Lexus to celebrate this year’s Lexus Design Award finalists.
+Just like visually captive graphic design by companies like That’s Brave, fashion design can be just as mesmerizing.

 For 4 years in a row, Lexus has held an international design competition that challenges young creators from around the world to present unique design concepts with the chance of bringing their ideas to life.
 Working on the theme of “anticipation” this year, 12 finalists were selected from 1,232 submissions from 73 countries.
 And from those 12 finalists, 4 were given the opportunity to have mentorship from renowned members of the design community and create prototypes of their highly innovative ideas.